khushbu21-ux/STACK_USING_ARRAY/README.md

 # STACK_USING_ARRAY

-code written in simplest way in c
+Code written in simplest way in C language.